 Since leaving competitive skiing, Weibrecht is now completing his degree at Dartmouth College, has helped coach the school’s ski and has gotten more involved in various aspects of the family business, operation of the famous AAA Four Diamond Mirror Lake Inn located in Lake Placid, N.Y.

 Each inductee came to the podium at the Little America Hotel to reflect on their careers, and give the attendees insight into their ski hall induction achievements.
 With Weibrecht, the Olympic medals began with family.

 “My parents, Ed and Lisa, knew nothing about ski racing when they got my brother (Jon) into the race program.
 They were avid skiers and asked us if we wanted to do it.
 We said, ‘sure’.
 That was the level of involvement they had.
 They gave us the tools and they gave us the resources.
 We were so lucky to have that.”

-Andrew broke the mold at the New York Ski Educational Foundation, based at Whiteface Mountain.
+Andrew broke the mold at the New York Ski Educational Foundation – This link opens in a new browser tab, based at Whiteface Mountain.
 No one younger than eight years of age could enter the racing program.
 But Weibrecht’s ability and persistence finally wore down then-NYSEF Executive Director Horst Weber, who permitted the exception.